13 Common mistakes using PCMs in R

 - Check the exact spelling (and capitalisation) of your variable names.
 For example, in the datasets we have used the tip names have been called

-) what kind of data R thinks each of your variables is.
-If a function expects a factor, it will not work if R thinks your variable is a character. - Finally, make sure to run through your code slowly and carefully, making copious notes and comments to yourself (preceded by
+glimpseorstrorclass) what kind of data R thinks each of your variables is.
+If a function expects a factor, it will not work if R thinks your variable is a character. - Sometimes species names (and variable names) are separated by spaces, sometimes by

-so R ignores them) to remind yourself what you are doing and why.
+#so R ignores them) to remind yourself what you are doing and why.
 Always check the output at every stage of the analysis.
 Every time you modify the data or tree, check that this happened as you expected.
 This can save you from lots of downstream issues.

 13.2 Common errors